kettyadoch/gis_natgeo/README.md

 * document the API
 * Blog and create dedicated social media pages(Github, Twitter, Facebook and LinkedIn)

+The project is supported by National Geographic Society and Microsoft.

 ## Setting up the environment

 ###### Importing packages, checking versions and resolving version conflicts and compatibility